shelsoloa/shelsoloa/README.md

 I'm currently building [PromoDispensary](https://promodispensary.com).

-To anyone in Atlanta, or the Bay... see you in the Fall/Winter 🤙🏾
+To anyone in Atlanta or the Bay... see you in the Fall/Winter 🤙🏾

 You can reach me over at:
  - my blog: [shelsoloa.com](http://shelsoloa.com)